softwaremill/elasticmq/README.md

 You can also provide a custom `ActorSystem`; for details see the javadocs.

+Embedded ElasticMQ can be used from any JVM-based language (Java, Scala, etc.).

 Using the Amazon Java SDK to access an ElasticMQ Server
 -------------------------------------------------------